Updated - Mar 29th, 2023

-The underlying causes/infectious agents for Canine Infectious Respiratory Disease include:
+Other underlying causes or infectious agents for Canine Infectious Respiratory Disease include:

 - Bordetella bronchiseptica (again, informally called “kennel cough”)